shibastan/Shibaswap_ETHPOW/README.md

 # Shibaswap_ETHPOW

+<b>IANAL but here is a disclaimer:</b><br>
+<i>Use this at your own risk - I do not guarantee the accuracy or reliability of this code, nor do I endorse or encourage the use of this software, SHIB or any other currency, exchange platform or transaction facilitated by this code.
+I'm not responsible for any losses that you might suffer from use of this code.</i><br>
+<br>

 Python code for swapping tokens on Shibaswap on Proof-of-Work Ethereum

-<b>!!!
-DISCLAIMER !!!</b><br>
-<b>Use this at your own risk - I do not guarantee the accuracy or reliability of this code.</b><br>
-<br>

 1. Install and setup Python (https://realpython.com/installing-python/)